dmitry256/uvcvideo-switch/README.md

 # uvcvideo-switch
-Script to (un)load uvcvideo module from kernel
+Script to dynamically load/unload uvcvideo module from kernel